 Interested in joining or starting a club?
 Contact Ms. Sayre to get started.

-Develop stronger skills using various mediums with the Art Club.
+Experimenting with a variety of media from drawing, painting to costume making.
 No artistic skills necessary-just an excitement for creativity and fun!

 Coordinate two Red Cross Blood Drives for Saint Martin students and adults.
 Blood drives usually occur in October and in March.

 Bowling Club meets monthly and is for all skill levels.
 We will go to area lanes, learn technique and build on skills, all while having fun and playing a few games of bowling.

 Cheer at the Men’s Basketball games & support other Saint Martin events.
 Meet 2-3 times/week to practice beginning in the fall and ending in the spring.

 The choir performs at the school masses & chapels as well as other outside events.

 Coding Club meets weekly and students learn how to code.
 They will do different projects such as programming rides, creating and editing videos, and more.

 The Cooking Club meets monthly to try out different recipes, learn skills, and build community while preparing and eating delicious food.